Gangs of Galicia

 Gangs of Galicia (Clanes) is a Spanish thriller television series created and written by Jorge Guerricaechevarría and directed by Roger Gual.
 It stars Clara Lago and Tamar Novas.
 In January 2025, the series was renewed for a season 2.

 Plot

 The plot follows the relationship between Ana González, a lawyer from Madrid who recently settled in Cambados, and Daniel Padín, son of imprisoned drug kingpin José Padín.

 Production

 Gangs of Galicia was produced by Vaca Films.
-Shooting locations in Galicia included Vilanova, Vilagarcía, A Illa and Sanxenxo, while footage was also shot in Málaga, Gibraltar, Algeciras, Madrid, Porto, and Senegal.
+Shooting locations in Galicia included Vilanova, Ares, Vilagarcía, A Illa, and Sanxenxo, while footage was also shot in Málaga, Betanzos, Gibraltar, Algeciras, Madrid, Porto, and Senegal.

 Release

 The series was released on Netflix on 21 June 2024.

 Reception

 Joel Keller of Decider.com gave the series a positive recommendation, hoping that it "concentrates on the aspect of its story that's the most interesting, which is Ana and Daniel".

 Peter Martin of ScreenAnarchy wrote that "the show is combustible and propulsive, right through to the end".